Why Don't You Do Right?: Peggy Lee recording

 One of the best-known versions of the song was recorded by Peggy Lee and Benny Goodman on July 27, 1942, in New York.
 Featured in the 1943 film, Stage Door Canteen, it sold over one million copies, and brought her to nationwide attention.

 Lee often stated that Green's recording was influential to her music.
 In a 1971 interview she said, "I had the record, and I used to play it over and over in my dressing room, which was next to Benny Goodman ...
 Finally ... he said, 'I think you really like that song.'
 I said, 'Oh, I love it.'
 He said, 'Would you like to sing it?'"
 Lee said yes, so Goodman had an arrangement made of it for Lee to sing.

-"Why Don't You Do Right?" reached number four on both the Billboard chart and the Harlem Hit Parade chart.
+"Why Don't You Do Right" reached number four on both the Billboard chart and the Harlem Hit Parade chart.

-Lee's version of the song appeared in the 2010 video game Fallout: New Vegas on the in-game radio station of Radio New Vegas.
+Lee also recorded a soundie version of the song which appeared in the 2010 video game Fallout: New Vegas on the in-game radio station of Radio New Vegas.